sokudo/petFood/README.md

 ### Matching.

 Before matching we change everything into a lower case, to avoid case-related mismatches.
-Match is very simple - it succeeds when a brand, name, ingredient or their part that are defined on a command line is a substring of a appropriate field in food data.
+Match is very simple - it succeeds when a brand, name, ingredient or their part (defined on a command line) is a substring of an appropriate field in food data.
 E.g. 'instinct' (from -n list) matches 'Instinct Boost Grain Free ...' food name.

 ### Filtering.